 British Values Questionnaire - https://forms.office.com/r/0BV4JWRw9s

 SPaG homework is set on a Thursday and due in the following Thursday.
 Reading and Maths homework are set on a Friday and due in the following Thursday.
 In Class 5, children are given CGP workbooks to work from.
 Children are expected to complete weekly homework in Maths, Reading and SPaG (Spelling, Punctuation and Grammar).
 Children will have ten spellings to learn a week.
 These will be set on a Monday for a test the following Monday.

 Children in class 5 are also expected to know all their times tables up to 12 x 12 and recall them at speed.
 Games on the computer can help with this. https://www.topmarks.co.uk/maths-games/hit-the-button (times table and number facts game)

 Alongside their weekly homework, class 5 are expected to read with an adult at least 5 times a week and have their reading record completed.
 Even for fluent readers in year 5 and 6, it is vital to maintain regular reading.
 Discussions with your child on the books they are reading is important to help their level of comprehension in what they have read.
 In class 5, we continue to work on being fluent readers, reading with expression and to understand the meaning of new vocabulary.

 We have recently bought a new range of exciting books within our class book corner and in the school library which we encourage children to get engaged in.

-Summer: Living things and their Habitats
+Spring: Forces / Living things and their habitats

 PE: PE is on Monday afternoon.
 However, children always need to have their PE kit in as this can sometimes change.